-The diversity of life on Earth raises the question of whether it is possible to have a unique theoretical description of the quantitative aspects of the organisation of metabolism.
+The diversity of life on Earth raises the question of whether it is possible to have a unique theoretical description of the quantitative aspects of the organization of metabolism.
 However, similarities between organisms, like von Bertalanffy's growth curves and Kleiber's law on metabolic rate, suggest that mechanisms that control the uptake and use of metabolites are common to all organisms.
-These and other empirical patterns widespread in biology should be the ultimate test to any metabolic theory that hopes for generality.
-The present study (1) collects empirical evidence on growth, stoichiometry, feeding, respiration and indirect calorimetry and presents it in a simplified manner as stylized empirical biological facts, (2) formalizes into assumptions and propositions a metabolic theory and (3) proves that these assumptions and propositions are coherent with the stylized empirical facts.
-This formalized metabolic theory is fully consistent with the Dynamic Energy Budget (DEB) Theory.
+These and other empirical patterns widespread in biology should be the ultimate test for any metabolic theory that hopes for generality.
+The present study (1) collects empirical evidence on growth, stoichiometry, feeding, respiration and indirect calorimetry and synthesizes it as stylized empirical biological facts, (2) formalizes into assumptions and propositions a metabolic theory and (3) proves that these assumptions and propositions are coherent with the stylized empirical facts.

-Keywords: Dynamic energy budget (DEB) theory, Kleiber's law, von Bertalanffy growth
+Keywords:Dynamic energy budget (DEB) theory, metabolism, Kleiber's law, von Bertalanffy growth

-In the literature, two main approaches are followed to get insights into biological phenomena: (1) the study of the complex set of biochemical reactions ocurring at different rates and (2) the study of the organization of metabolism described by the mass and energy flows inside the organisms.
-We believe that the modeling of the biochemical networks of reactions that are taking place in the organism is useful but will not by itself lead to an understanding of life because the set of biochemical reactions occuring in the organism can be species-specific and too complex, especially for multicellular organisms.
+In the literature, two main approaches are followed to get insights into biological phenomena: (1) the study of the complex set of biochemical reactions occurring at different rates and (2) the study of the organization of metabolism described by the mass and energy flows inside the organisms.
+We believe that the modeling of the biochemical networks of reactions that are taking place in the organism is useful but will not by itself lead to an understanding of life because the set of biochemical reactions occurring in the organism can be species-specific and too complex, especially for multicellular organisms.
 Also, the standard modeling of biochemical networks neglects the spatial structure and the complex transport and allocation processes in the organism.

-In contrast, this chapter builds on the premise that the mechanisms that are responsible for the organization of metabolism are not species-specific [41].
+In contrast, this chapter builds on the premise that the mechanisms that are responsible for the organization of metabolism are not species-specific [42].
 This hope for generality is supported by (1) the universality of physics and evolution and (2) the existence of widespread biological empirical patterns among organisms.

 The roadmap of this chapter is as follows.
 In section 5.2, the empirical patterns that characterize metabolism are synthesized and presented in a stylized manner.
-They are of the utmost importance because any biological non-species specific metabolic theory should predict a qualitative behaviour that is compatible with these facts.
+They are of the utmost importance because any biological non-species specific metabolic theory should predict a qualitative behavior that is compatible with these facts.
 We believe that such a theory has already been developed - the Dynamic Energy Budget (DEB) Theory.
-This theory aims to capture the quantitative aspects of the organisation of metabolism at the organism level with implications for the sub- and supra-organismic levels [41, 47, 60].
-In section 5.3, DEB theory is formalized for its standard model, which considers an isomorphic organism, with 1-reserve and 1-structure.
+This theory aims to capture the quantitative aspects of the organization of metabolism at the organism level with implications for the sub- and supra-organismic levels [42, 43, 61].
+In section 5.3, DEB theory is formalized for its standard model, which considers an isomorphic organism, with 1 reserve and 1 structure.
 This model is assumed to be appropriate for most heterotrophic unicellulars and animals.
 This theory is formalized in such a way that (1) the assumptions are highlighted and separated from the propositions and (2) the reasoning behind the assumptions and propositions is supported by the stylized empirical patterns or by universal laws.
 In DEB theory, the difference between species reduces to differences in the set of parameter values.
 In section 5.4, DEB theory for the relationship between parameters among different species is formalized.
 Section 5.5 synthesizes the links between empirical patterns, assumptions and propositions and concludes.